The 18 Most Haunted Places Across America That Are Sure To Give You Nightmares

 Georgia is easily one of the most historically haunted places in the country -- and the Oakland Cemetery is widely considered to be its

 haunted place.
 Built in 1850, Atlanta’s

 -- the city’s oldest and largest -- is home to Maynard Jackson, Bobby Jones, and Margaret Mitchell, among many others.
 Originally built in the 1800s, this important cemetery ended up being the burial spot for nearly 7,000 Confederate soldiers during the Civil War -- 3,000 of which remain unknown.
 And although the Civil War was over 150 years ago, visitors insist they’ve seen uniformed soldiers wandering aimlessly around the cemetery grounds.
-Perhaps the most chilling story to come from this cemetery is when one visitor heard Confederate soldiers conducting roll call in the distance, and his name was added into the call.
+Perhaps the most chilling story to come from this cemetery is when one visitor heard Confederate soldiers conducting roll call in the distance, and his name was added to the call.
 This is a place you do not want to be alone after dark; that is, unless you want to hear your name called out, too.

 Dock Street Theatre - Charleston, South Carolina

 Dock Street Theatre, 135 Church St, Charleston, SC 29401, USA